Specialized Treatment for Mesothelioma Cancer at Beaumont Hospital, Royal Oak

 Beaumont has used its vast resources to take a national leadership role in a number of areas.
 Early in 2014, urologists there became the first in the United States to treat prostate cancer locally with transurethral ultrasound therapy guided by magnetic resonance imaging.

-Beaumont surgeons pioneered a robotic surgery technique in 2013 to remove cancerous tumors from a patient with only one kidney remaining, taking advantage of this novel, minimally invasive procedure.
+Surgeons at Beaumont pioneered a robotic surgery technique in 2013 to remove cancerous tumors from a patient with only one kidney remaining, taking advantage of this novel, minimally invasive procedure.

 Beaumont became the first center outside of Japan to use a novel balloon ablation technology to treat atrial fibrillation.
 It also opened a Cardiovascular Performance Clinic to help reduce associated health risks that come with exercise programs.

-The Beaumont Hospital in Royal Oak received Best Hospital ranking for the 19th consecutive year by U.S. News & World Report.
+Beaumont Hospital in Royal Oak received Best Hospital ranking for the 19th consecutive year by U.S. News & World Report.
 It was nationally ranked in seven medical specialties for the 2013-14 period.
-Only 3 percent of all hospitals received a national ranking in any of the medical specialties.
+Only 3% of all hospitals received a national ranking in any of the medical specialties.